edwinunger/edwinunger.github.io/_posts/2015-01-19-it's-the-final-countdown.md

 title:  "It's the Final Countdown"
 date:   2015-01-19
 categories: blog
+excerpt: "2 weeks from today, I begin Phase 0 of DBC.
+4 weeks after that, my baby is due to be born.
+2 weeks after that, I leave my job.1 week after that, I move my family out of our apartment.
+3 days after that, I get on a plane to San Francisco to begin Phase 1 of DBC."
 ---

 2 weeks from today, I begin Phase 0 of DBC.